tadaspaplauskas/apidocs/README.md

 ### What is this repository for? ###

-ApiDocs is a simple Laravel 5.1 package that will automatically generate API documentation from your routes.php life.
+ApiDocs is a simple Laravel 5.1 package that will automatically generate API documentation from your routes.php file.

-### How do I get set up? ###
+### Setup ###

-Add at the end of your composer.json file:
+Add this at the end of your composer.json file:

 ~~~
 "repositories": [{